TomiToivio/Ukuli-Tietomeri-Aivokasvain/README.md

-# Ukuli-Tietomeri-DataStore
+# Ukuli-Tietomeri-Data-Analysis
-This is for longer term storage as well as analysis of the data.
-Also should probably take care of storing all data coming from MQTT.
+This module has three tasks:
+- Store data in a NoSQL database for as long as is desired - a week, a month or a year?
+- Visualize the data as required.
+- Analyze the data using Python data science tools if required.